michaelmasonio/AzureOpenAI-SupportBot/README.md

 This was a hackathon project I did for Neudesic.
 It's a simple support chatbot using Azure OpenAI and Freshservice to answer support questions for users using Neudesic's support documentation.

+The basic concept is simple.
+We utilize Freshservice to query our support documentation, feed the top (x) results into our chat history as "context" or "memories," and we allow OpenAI to generate a response.

 ### Azure OpenAI/Freshservice Development Setup
 - Install docker desktop